oddjobs-maple/odd_job_guides/introduction-to-odd-jobs/README.md

 Brawlers/marauders/buccaneers who dump all of their AP into DEX are known as DEX brawlers.
-Although DEX brawlers generally deal considerably less damage than their non-odd counterparts, they are typically capable of using the same skillset, and their extreme agility comes with its own perks:
+Although DEX brawlers generally deal considerably less damage than their non-odd counterparts, they are capable of using the same skillset, and their extreme agility comes with its own perks:

 - DEX brawlers are known for their extreme avoidability.
-Brawlers gain a whopping **1\.5** avoidability per point of DEX, making DEX brawlers fully capable of hitting the 999 avoidability cap.
+Brawlers gain a whopping **1\.5** avoidability per point of DEX\*, making DEX brawlers fully capable of hitting the 999 avoidability cap.
 - DEX brawlers have the highest WACC in the game — yes, even more than DEX warriors!